 You cannot use certain security tools to display or to modify permissions because the file has a non-canonical ACLTo work around this issue, use another tool (for example, a later build of Cacls.exe).

 The Access Control Entries (ACEs) in an ACL have a certain preferred sequence depending on their type.
 For example, ACEs that deny access typically come before ACEs that grant access.
 However, nothing prevents a program from writing an ACL that has ACEs in any arbitrary sequence.
 In some earlier versions of Windows, issues occurred when Microsoft Windows tried to read these "non-canonical" ACLs.
 Sometimes, you cannot modify these ACLs correctly by using the Microsoft Windows Explorer graphical security editor.
 This issue has been corrected in later versions of Windows.
 If you are experiencing this issue, use the most recent version of Cacls.exe.
 Even if you cannot display or edit an ACL in place, you can write a new ACL that lets you to gain access to the file.

 Cause 2: The file is being usedYou may not be able to delete a file if the file is being used.
 To resolve this issue, determine the process that has the open handle, and then close that process.

 Depending on how the file is opened (for example, it is open for exclusive access instead of shared access), you may not be able to delete a file that is in use.
-You can use a variety of tools to help you determine the processes that have open handles to files whenever you want.For more information about tools to help the processes that have open handles to files, click the following article numbers to view the articles in the Microsoft Knowledge Base:
+You can use a variety of tools to help you determine the processes that have open handles to files whenever you want.For more information about tools to help the processes that have open handles to files, click the following article number to view the article in the Microsoft Knowledge Base:

 Cause 3: File system corruption is preventing access to the fileYou may not be able to delete the file if the file system is corrupted.
 To resolve this issue, run the Chkdsk utility on the disk volume to correct any errors.